Luby's: Headquarters

-In July 2004, Luby's announced that it would move its headquarters from San Antonio to Houston, where Pappas Restaurants has its headquarters.
-At that time, Luby's did not yet state to where it would be moving; the company stated that it would most likely move to a suburb in Greater Houston; 80 jobs were transferred to Houston.
+In July 2004, Luby's announced it would move its headquarters from San Antonio to Houston, where Pappas Restaurants is headquartered.
+At that time, Luby's had not yet announced where it would move; the company stated that it would most likely relocate to a suburb in Greater Houston; 80 jobs were transferred to Houston.
 Luby's has its headquarters in Suite 600 of the 13111 Northwest Freeway building in the Near Northwest district in Houston.

 In popular culture

 A version of the restaurant called "Luly's" is featured in the animated television series King of the Hill.
 The LuAnn Platter, a popular combination platter served at Luby's, inspired the name of the character Luanne Platter.